hmrc/agents-external-stubs/README.md

     {"userId": "your_test_user", "providerType": "GovernmentGateway", "planetId":"your_test_planet"}

 All parameters are optional.
 Sensible random values will be generated if missing.

+Add `?userIdFromPool` query parameter to automatically select user id from the default pool

 Response | Description
 ---|---